rladies/rladiesguide/content/organization/online-presence/social-media/index.en.md

 -   If you have space left over in your bio add the [rladies.org](http://rladies.org/) hyperlink

+## Social Media and Accessibility

+Using images and GIFs might be useful, but if you do so on e.g. Twitter, please add an [alternative description of the image](https://help.twitter.com/en/using-twitter/picture-descriptions) for folks who use screen readers.

+If you use hashtags, use camel case e.g. `#awesomePackage` is better for screen reader users than `#awesomepackage`.

 ## Social media use guidelines and code of conduct: